mosa/MOSA-Project/Source/Docs/settings-options.rst

     Linker.Format,Type of ELF object file elf32 or elf64
-    Linker.Symbols,"If true, emits the symbols into the object  file" Linker.StaticRelocations,"If true, emits static relocation information into the object file" Linker.Drawf,"If true, emits DWARF debug information into the object file" Linker.ShortSymbolNames,"If true, emits short symbol names into the object file" Linker.CustomSections.{Name}.SectionName,Emits a custom linker section with this section name Linker.CustomSections.{Name}.SourceFile,Emits a custom linker section using the specific file
+    Linker.Symbols,"If true, emits the symbols into the object  file" Linker.StaticRelocations,"If true, emits static relocation information into the object file" Linker.Dwarf,"If true, emits DWARF debug information into the object file" Linker.ShortSymbolNames,"If true, emits short symbol names into the object file" Linker.CustomSections.{Name}.SectionName,Emits a custom linker section with this section name Linker.CustomSections.{Name}.SourceFile,Emits a custom linker section using the specific file